techwithanirudh/Databuddy/packages/trpc/README.md

 # @databuddy/trpc

-This package contains the tRPC server implementation for the DataBuddy API.
+This package contains the tRPC server implementation for the Databuddy API.

 ## Overview